-Siembieda brings over 15-years of experience in community development and strategic communications.
-As an active leader in the art, science, and technology community, she has served on the board of the Women Eco Art Dialogue, an organization founded on the mission to share art at the edge of social justice and the environment.
-She has also been a leader and fellow at Emerging Arts Professionals where she received a creative micro-grant and was nominated for the Ebony McKinney Leadership award.
-She has served the art & tech community with multiple roles including Community Engagement Manager for ZERO1: The Art & Technology Network where designed and developed communities around art & technology through the App Lab and Art Ambassador Program; Co-Project Manager of the San Jose Climate Clock Initiative, an ideas competition for green public art with the City of San Jose, San Jose State University, Montalvo Arts Center and ZERO1; Managing Editor of SWITCH the online Journal of New Media (no longer in publication); and has been member of the San Jose Public Art Advisory Committee.
+Siembieda brings over 15 years of leadership experience in community development and strategic communications.
+She has served on the board of the Women Eco Art Dialogue, an organization founded on the mission to share art at the edge of social justice and the environment.
+She has been a leader and fellow at Emerging Arts Professionals where she received a MADE grant and was nominated for the Ebony McKinney Leadership award.
+She was the Community Engagement Manager for ZERO1: The Art & Technology Network where she designed and developed communities around art and technology through the App Lab and Art Ambassador Program; the Co-Project Manager of the San Jose Climate Clock Initiative, an ideas competition for green public art with the City of San Jose, San Jose State University, Montalvo Arts Center and ZERO1; the Managing Editor of SWITCH, the online Journal of New Media (no longer in publication); and a member of the San Jose Public Art Advisory Committee.